NanoNeuro/NGS_pipeline/README.md

 * `results/` contains the processed files of each project.
 In fact, each subfolder's name is the name of the project it belongs to.
 * `work/` contains intermediate files generated during the run of NGS_pipeline.
 This directory can be removed after the pipeline has run.

+This is an example of the directory structure, with two experiments, database, and two projects.

 ```bash
 data/
     Experiment_1/